catherinepope/papermod/content/workshops/making-progress-in-your-phd.md

 - Learn tools and techniques to boost your productivity.
 - Build a support network.
 - Develop a plan for success.
-- Understand the importance of self-care.
+- Create sustains habits for maintaining wellbeing.

 By the end of the session, you’ll be all set for the next stage of your PhD.